KalpeshLambade/NodePyFusion/README.md

-# Video to PDF Conversion Project
+# Video to PDF Conversion

 ## Overview
 This project converts video files into PDF documents.
 It extracts frames from a video, generates images, and compiles them into a PDF file.
 The project leverages **Node.js** and **Express** for the backend API and uses **Python** scripts for intensive tasks like frame extraction and PDF creation, demonstrating a seamless integration between Node.js and Python.